george24601/notes/specific/mysql/rep.md

 If the master commits but a crash occurs while the master is waiting for acknowledgment from a slave, it is possible that the transaction may not have reached any slave.
 This is not that big of an issue as the commit will not be returned to the application in this case.
 It is the application’s task to retry the transaction in the future.
 What is important to keep in mind is that, when the master failed and a slave has been promoted, the old master cannot join the replication chain.
 Under some circumstances this may lead to conflicts with data on the slaves (when master crashed after the slave received the binary log event but before master got the acknowledgement from the slave).
 Thus the only safe way is to discard the data on the old master and provision it from scratch using the data from the newly promoted master.

+AFTER_SYNC (the default): The master writes each transaction to its binary log and the slave, and syncs the binary log to disk.
+The master waits for slave acknowledgment of transaction receipt after the sync.
+Upon receiving acknowledgment, the master commits the transaction to the storage engine and returns a result to the client, which then can proceed.

 ### GTID

-Starting with MySQL 5.6, MySQL introduced the concept of global transaction IDs.
 These GTIDs identify a specific location within the MySQL binlog across machines.
 This means that a consumer reading from a binlog on one MySQL server can switch over to the other, provided that both servers have the data available

 When using GTIDs, each transaction can be identified and tracked as it is committed on the originating server and applied by any slaves; this means that it is not necessary when using GTIDs to refer to log files or positions within those files when starting a new slave or failing over to a new master, which greatly simplifies these tasks.
 Because GTID-based replication is completely transaction-based, it is simple to determine whether masters and slaves are consistent; as long as all transactions committed on a master are also committed on a slave, consistency between the two is guaranteed.